When did you start to dedicate to the world of illustrations?

 Have you published outside your country?

-How is children’s publishing industry in your country?
+How is the children’s publishing industry in your country?

 What is your best piece of advice for young artists who are getting started as creators of children`s books?